aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xls-to-json/_index.md

 ---
-title: Convert XLS to JSON via Python
+title: Convert XLS to JSON Python via Python
-description: Convert XLS to JSON online for free.
-Convert XLS to JSON.
-Convert XLS to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online XLS Converter.
+Convert XLS to JSON Online for Free.
+Convert XLS to JSON in Python code.
+Convert XLS to JSON using Python.
 keywords: Convert XLS, XLS Converter, XLS to PDF, XLS to Word, XLS to PPT, XLS to Image
 ---